- Cycle to harbor towns on Brač and enjoy the island's incredible swimming

 Day 4: Traverse Vis, Croatia's most remote, inhabited island

 In the morning, you'll set sail toward the island of Vis, the most remote, inhabited island in Croatia.
-Just southwest of Hvar, Vis and its island neighborhoods are recognized by UNESCO Global Geoparks, which honors the geological heritage across the world.
+Just southwest of Hvar, Vis, and its island neighborhoods, are recognized by UNESCO Global Geoparks, which honors the geological heritage across the world.

-Over many centuries, Vis was used for a strategic military port, as well as a booming fishing industry in the 19th and 20th centuries.
+Over many centuries, Vis was a strategic military port, as well as a booming fishing industry in the 19th and 20th centuries.
 Today it's known for tourism and agriculture, attracting visitors who prefer unspoiled nature, peaceful and traditional island life, a fishing heritage, and gastronomic specialties, as well as outstanding landscapes and seascapes.

 Return to Vis Town in the late afternoon to enjoy a swim before dinner.
 Due to its fishing past, Vis still serves some of the best seafood in the region.